reubenharry/website/content/blog/recursive-pragmatics.md

 			vector space
 	2. the functional programming beauty of inference here

-I remember an idea which really struck me when I was learning about probabilistic models of meaning.
+	this idea now seems very familiar to me, but I remember how striking it was when I first encountered it I remember an idea which really struck me when I was learning about probabilistic models of meaning.

 		coming from the viewpoint of traditional semantics, where theoretical models are just that,